 Ways around the lookback period

 Now, there are a handful of exceptions to Medicaid’s rules about giving away assets during the five-year lookback period, even if you are already living in a residential long-term care setting.
 For example, you can transfer money or other assets to your spouse without it receiving scrutiny or causing you to incur an eligibility penalty.
-Similarly, you can give assets away penalty-free to a child who is blind or otherwise permanently disabled, and you also can create a trust to give your assets to anyone under age 65 who is permanently disabled.
+Similarly, you can give assets away penalty-free to a child who is blind or otherwise permanently disabled.
+You also can create a trust to give your assets to anyone under age 65 who is permanently disabled.

-There are some additional exceptions to the lookback period for those who want to gift their home, which is often a person’s most valuable asset.
-You can transfer it to your spouse, a blind/disabled child, a trust for any permanently disabled person, as above.
-But you also can give your home to a child who is either under age 21 or any adult-child who has lived in your home with you for at least two years serving in a caregiver role for you, which allowed you to remain in the home prior to moving to a long-term care residence.
-You also can gift your home to a sibling who already has an equity interest in the home and who also lived there for at least a year before you moved to a nursing home.
+• You also can give your home to a child who is either under age 21 or any adult-child who has lived in your home with you for at least two years serving in an unpaid family caregiver role for you, which allowed you to remain in the home prior to moving to a long-term care residence.

 >> Related: Aging in Place: A Gift to the Children?